Sea Launch in search of a way out

 Zenit production jumpstart still faces hurdles

-Almost a year after the Russian airline S7 Group took over the troubled Sea Launch venture, the first payments from Moscow for the production of Zenit rockets has reportedly reached the Yuzhmash factory in Dnipro, Ukraine.
+Almost a year after the Russian airline S7 Group took over the troubled Sea Launch venture, the first payments from Moscow for the production of Zenit rockets has reached Yuzhmash.
 However the jumpstart of production still faced serious hurdles, industry sources said.
 Yuzhmash officials gave their Russian counterparts at the S7 Group a list of components which are no longer available for the Zenit.
 One of the most important items on the list is the ignition systems produced in the Lugansk region which has been taken over by pro-Russian rebels and remains practically cut off from the rest of Ukraine.
 The igniters burning black powder are used to initiate small solid-propellant motors which generate reverse thrust to facilitate the safe separation of the first and second stages during the ascent of the Zenit rocket to orbit.

 According to industry sources, the S7 company has been so far unable to secure the delivery of Russian equivalents of the necessary hardware and materials, probably due to lack of permissions from Moscow.
 Instead, the S7 Group asked KB Yuzhnoe to organize the production of missing components in Ukraine.
 However, in the case of black powder, launching its production in Ukraine would not make economic sense due to lack of other applications beyond the very small amount required for the ignition systems, one source said.

 Some observers question whether the S7 company has a real motivation to see the Sea Launch venture through because the airline with no prior experience in the space launch business ended up with the Sea Launch assets in its lap likely under pressure from the Kremlin.